 Ancestor 1: My children never caused such trouble.
 They all became acupuncturists!

 Ancestor 2: Well, we can't all be acupuncturists!

 Ancestor 3: No!
 Your great-granddaughter had to be a CROSS-DRESSER!

 - The last ancestor that Mushu "helped", Fa Deng.
 He appears for about four seconds, in military armor, with his head under his arm.
 "Yeah.
 Thanks a lot."

 - These lines from "A Girl Worth Fighting For."

 Chi Fu: I've a girl back home who's unlike any other.

-Mushu: (spreads out fake wings and says in a deeper voice) Your worst nightmare! (cue the guards jumping out of the tower to get away from him)
+Who are you?
+Mushu: (spreads out fake wings and says in a deep Batman voice) Your worst nightmare! (cue the guards jumping out of the tower to get away from him)

 - When Shang tells Mulan that "[she] fight[s] good."
 Even the Emperor is pretty much saying a more eloquent version of 'You're stupid.'
 Also, the fact that Mulan a few minutes previous kind of nailed Shang in the head while falling from the roof.
 Ouch.

 - Another incident: